celestiaorg/docs/developers/slashing.md

 # Slashing on Celestia

-Slashing is mechanism employed in PoS blockchains that is used to deter and punish malicious behavior.
-It functions by removing a percentage of a validators stake each time they act harmfully towards the network.
+Slashing is a mechanism employed in Proof of Stake (PoS) blockchains that is used to deter and punish malicious behavior.
+It functions by removing a percentage of a validator's stake each time they act harmfully towards the network.

-Celestia is built with the Cosmos-SDK and implements the module `x/slashing`.
+Celestia is built with the Cosmos SDK and uses the `x/slashing` module.

-If a Validator gets slashed, delegators bonded to that validator will also have the same percentage of their delegated funds slashed.
+If a validator gets slashed, delegators bonded to that validator will also have the same percentage of their delegated funds slashed.

 The following are the conditions for a validator to get slashed: